ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/security-and-governance/system-security-plan/cyber-security-incidents.md

 #### Applicability

-ISM controls relating to cyber security incidents are applicable to ensuring `<SYSTEM-NAME>` receives appropriate overarching governance of cyber security matters within `<ORGANISATION-NAME>` and are covered by this section of the SSP.
+ISM controls relating to cybersecurity incidents are applicable to ensuring `<SYSTEM-NAME>` receives appropriate overarching governance of cybersecurity matters within `<ORGANISATION-NAME>` and are covered by this section of the SSP.

-`<ORGANISATION-NAME>` is responsible for implementing administrative controls to govern the direct management of, and response to the cyber security incidents for `<SYSTEM-NAME>`.
+`<ORGANISATION-NAME>` is responsible for implementing administrative controls to govern the direct management of, and response to the cybersecurity incidents for `<SYSTEM-NAME>`.

 `<INSERT ADDITIONAL INFORMATION AS APPROPRIATE>`

 #### Organisational policies and processes implemented

-`<ORGANISATION-NAME>`'s management of cyber security incidents relating to `<SYSTEM-NAME>` is performed in line with `<ORGANISATION-NAME>`'s [Cyber Security Incident Management Policy]({{< ref "security-and-governance/policies" >}}) and [Cyber Security Incident Response Plan]({{< ref "security-and-governance/policies" >}}), which include the reporting of incidents to `<ORGANISATION-NAME>`'s CISO and to ASD in a timely manner.
+`<ORGANISATION-NAME>`'s management of cybersecurity incidents relating to `<SYSTEM-NAME>` is performed in line with `<ORGANISATION-NAME>`'s [Cyber Security Incident Management Policy]({{< ref "security-and-governance/policies" >}}) and [Cyber Security Incident Response Plan]({{< ref "security-and-governance/policies" >}}), which include the reporting of incidents to `<ORGANISATION-NAME>`'s CISO and to ASD in a timely manner.
 These documents are exercised annually.

 In accordance with the `<SYSTEM-NAME>` [Incident Response Plan (IRP)]({{< ref "security-and-governance/general-documentation" >}}), `<ORGANISATION-NAME>` will also liaise with Microsoft regarding the response to incidents that cover elements relating to their shared responsibility for `<SYSTEM-NAME>`.